ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 this reference = Human@24d46ca6
 object reference = Human@24d46ca6
 ```
+In above example, OBJECT `men` and `this` refer the same address(virtual) in memory.

 > Note :`this` is used in Java and Javascript, Python uses `self` keyword.
 > Idea is to refer the OBJECT inside class, to assign or set value to the OBJECT attributes.

 # Conclusion
 Class is a blue print of the object, attributes are the data and methods were its behavior.
-Interface makes sure proper communication between the classes
+Every class defined has an implicit constructor build into it.
+New OBJECT gets created by calling constructor method and `this` keyword will help to reference the OBJECT attributes within the class.

 The efficiency and design of the class will, improves our solution.
 Success of our software solution, depends on

 * How "Object" is defined with a "Class"?
 * How interactions between "Object" happens?

+Next step is to understand the class better...

 > Things to think on : </br>
 > General understanding : Real life entity (eg: Bench) -> Create a blue print (class Bench) -> Instatiate the class, create Object.</br>